 - ILOAD = Load Current

-- RDSON PFET = Drain to source resistance of PFET (high side)
+- RDSON\PFET = Drain to source resistance of PFET (high side) switch in the triode region

 - RIND = Inductor resistance

 Out of Regulation

 When any of the Buck outputs are taken out of regulation (below 85% of the output level) the device will start a shutdown sequence and all other outputs will switch off normally.
 The device will restart when the forced out-of-regulation condition is removed.